ayusharma1601/shipshooter/README.md

 Ship Shooter
-A classic, fast-paced arcade shooter built with the Godot Engine.
-Take control of your ship, dodge obstacles, and blast through enemies to achieve the high score.
+A classic desktop based game, arcade shooter built with the Godot Engine.
+Take control of your ship and blast through enemies.

 🕹️ How to Play Online